-This document may be available in alternate formats such as Braille, large print or audio.
+This document is available in alternate formats such as braille, large print or audio.

-Benefits, and/or copayments/coinsurance may change on January 1, 2021.
+Benefits and/or copayments/coinsurance may change on January 1, 2022.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.